-Name Age since Principal occupation, other directorships and skills and experience Edith E. Holiday 62 1993 Principal Occupation: Corporate Director and Trustee.
-Former Assistant to the President of the United States and Secretary of the Cabinet.
+Leonard S. Coleman, Jr. Age: 67 Director Since: 2016 Principal Occupation Former President of the National League of Major League Baseball and Former Commissioner of the New Jersey Department of Energy.
+Other Directorships Avis Budget Group, Inc., Electronic Arts Inc., Omnicom Group Inc. Other Directorships Former Director, Aramark, H.J.
+Heinz Company, Churchill Downs, Inc. Mr. Coleman has acquired diverse business experience over his career, including more than a decade of senior Skills and Experience management experience in Major League Baseball, significant financial experience through his years of working Skills and Experience as a municipal finance banker at Kidder Peabody and extensive government experience, including serving as Commissioner of the New Jersey Department of Energy.
+John B. Hess Age: 62 Director Since: 1978 Principal Occupation Chief Executive Officer.
+Other Directorships KKR Management LLC, General Partner of KKR & Co.
+L.P.
+Former Director, Dow Chemical Company.
+Mr. Hess has over 35 years of experience with the company.
+During his career, Mr. Hess has acquired in-depth Skills and Experience knowledge of the company's strategy and operations and the history of the company's development, and he and Shine and Experience his family have had a long-standing commitment to the company.
+Edith E. Holiday Age: 64 Director Since: 1993 Principal Occupation Corporate Director and Trustee.
+Former Assistant to the President of the United States and Secretary of the Principal Occupation Cabinet.
 Former General Counsel, United States Department of the Treasury.
-Other Directorships: Canadian National Railway Company, RTI International Metals, Inc., White Mountains Insurance Group Ltd. and Director or trustee of various Franklin Templeton mutual funds.
-Former Director, H.J.
+Canadian National Railway Company, White Mountains Insurance Group Ltd., Santander Consumer USA and Other Directorships director or trustee of various Franklin Templeton mutual funds.
+Former Director, RTI International, H.J.
 Heinz Company.
-Skills and Experience: Ms. Holiday brings deep public policy and governance expertise to the Hess board.
-The first woman to serve as General Counsel of the Treasury Department, Ms. Holiday possesses strong corporate governance and regulatory expertise, as well as legal and managerial experience in both private and public sectors.
+Ms. Holiday brings deep public policy and governance expertise to the Hess board.
+The first woman to serve as General Counsel of the Treasury Department, Ms. Holiday possesses strong corporate governance and regulatory Skills and Experience expertise, as well as legal and managerial experience in both private and public sectors.
 She has also served in a directorship capacity across a diverse range of industries throughout her career.
 Ms. Holiday currently chairs our corporate governance and nominating committee.
-Risa Lavizzo-Mourey, MD 60 2004 Principal Occupation: President and Chief Executive Officer, The Robert Wood Johnson Foundation.
-Other Directorships: Former Director, Genworth Financial, Inc. Skills and Experience: Dr. Lavizzo-Mourey is a former director of five public companies, including service on audit committees.
-She has decades of leadership and technical experience and has significant experience in the nonprofit and health care sectors.
+Risa Lavizzo-Mourey, MD Age: 62 Director Since: 2004 Principal Occupation President and Chief Executive Officer, The Robert Wood Johnson Foundation until April 2017.
+Effective as of January 1, 2018, University of Pennsylvania's Integrates Knowledge University Professor.
+Dr. Lavizzo-Mourey is a former director of five public companies, including service on audit committees.
+She Skills and Experience has decades of leadership and technical experience and has significant experience in the nonprofit and health - care sectors.
+Dr. Lavizzo-Mourey currently chairs our compensation management and development committee.